Habitat for Humanity Kyrgyzstan

 After the collapse of the Soviet system, Kyrgyzstan cut a variety of social benefits, leaving families with fewer resources for housing.
 Access to basic amenities such as water and sewage is limited, especially for impoverished people and those living in rural areas.
 Seeking relief from poverty, many families moved to informal settlements on the fringes of Bishkek and other large cities, where they lack secure tenure and decent housing.

-Habitat activities in Kyrgyzstan range from new house builds, completion of half-built homes, renovation to condominium block buildings, and installation of ecologically safe toilets in rural communities.
+Habitat activities in Kyrgyzstan range from new house builds, completion of half-built homes, renovation to condominium block buildings, and providing households with access to tap water in rural communities.
 In cooperation with the Open Society Institute, Habitat provides decent homes for families where one or more members have mental illnesses.

 Here are some examples of Habitat projects in Kyrgyzstan:

-Condominium repair and renovation is a successful established project that since 2006 in Kyrgyzstan alone helped more than 2,000 families to find safer and decent shelter.
+Condominium repair and renovation is a successfully established project that since 2006 in Kyrgyzstan alone helped more than 3,500 families to find safer and decent shelter.
 Habitat for Humanity Kyrgyzstan works with condominium associations to identify and repair the most serious problems, which usually are the result of a lack of maintenance of common areas.

-Many houses in Kyrgyzstan were built without proper insulation systems.
-People use solid fuel, burning coal and wood to inefficiently keep their houses warm.
-Homeowners spend more money on fuel instead of food, which also adds to global warming.
-Habitat for Humanity Kyrgyzstan aims to provide energy efficient insulation of the houses for low-income families by using low cost, local and natural materials.
+Many people in Kyrgyzstan use solid fuel, burning coal and wood to inefficiently keep their houses warm.
+Habitat Kyrgyzstan aims to provide energy-efficient insulation of the houses for low-income families by using low cost, local and natural materials.
+Home renovations also include the installation of new doors and windows, new heating systems, thermo insulation of walls, floors and ceilings.

 Meet a Habitat family